-1.2 Comparison of fixed point x^ in 1-D continuous-time systems and 1-D discrete-time maps
+1.2 Comparison of fixed point $x^$ in 1-D continuous-time systems and 1-D discretetime maps

-The fixed points of one-dimensional continuous-time systems (ODEs) and of discrete-time one-dimensional maps (with a period-1 point) are clearly analogous.
-Figures 3 and 4 show that analogy.
+The fixed points of one-dimensional continuous-time systems or in other words ordinary differential equations (ODEs) and of discrete-time one-dimensional maps are clearly analogous.
+Below we'll start to distinguish fixed points of maps by their type.
+The type of the fixed point mentioned here will be referred to as so called period-1 point.
+Figures 3 and 4 show that analogy and other similarities.